Mercy14846/leaflet-locatecontrol/README.md

 ## Making a release (only core developer)

 A new version is released with `npm run bump:minor`.
-Then push the new code with `git push && git push --tags` and publish to npm with `npm publish`.
+Then push the latest code with `git push && git push --tags` and publish to npm with `npm publish`.

 ### Terms